LoganLarlham/BINP52_Omic_Analysis/Writing/Thesis_Draft2.typ

 #figure(
   caption: [Comparison of Overlapping and Distinct Features Between Microglial States \
-  #text(weight: "regular", size: 11pt)[Dot plot showing the expression of immediate early genes (IEGs), homeostatic markers, DAM-associated genes, and NF-κB pathway-related transcripts across the Cytokine Response, IEG-enriched, and DAM clusters.
+  #text(weight: "regular", size: 8pt)[Dot plot showing the expression of immediate early genes (IEGs), homeostatic markers, DAM-associated genes, and NF-κB pathway-related transcripts across the Cytokine Response, IEG-enriched, and DAM clusters.
 Dot size represents the fraction of cells expressing each gene, calculated using a threshold of log-normalized expression > 0 (equivalent to raw counts ≥ 1).
 Color indicates average expression level scaled across clusters (Z-score normalized).] ],
   image("figs/fig5.svg")
 )

 === Proteomic Analysis

-The relationship between mRNA from transcriptomic analysis and protein levels in vivo is complex and affected by many factors including translation, post-translational modifications, and degradation.
-It is well known to not be a one-to-one relationship, and the correlation between mRNA and protein levels varies by tissue type and cell type and is often low (Liu 2016).
-In order to further support the findings from the transcriptomic analysis, proteomic analysis was performed on the same samples.
+The relationship between mRNA abundance and protein levels in vivo is complex and influenced by translational regulation, post-translational modifications, and protein degradation.
+Therefore, transcript levels often do not directly predict protein abundance, with reported correlations varying widely across tissues and cell types and frequently being low (Liu et al. 2016).
+To corroborate and extend our transcriptomic findings, mass spectrometry–based proteomic analysis was performed on the same individuals used for single-cell sequencing.

-.... to be continued
+A total of 8 065 proteins were quantified across all samples.
+UniProt mouse identifiers were mapped to gene symbols (GRCm39) using the R package org.Mm.eg.db, allowing direct comparison with the transcriptomic dataset.
+The proteomic cohort comprised the female whole-cortex samples from LPS and vehicle groups of E3FAD and E4FAD mice (n = 5 per condition), plus additional samples not included in the transcriptomics (yielding up to five replicates per group).
+Unlike the microglia-enriched preparations used for transcriptomics, proteomic profiling was performed on whole cortex.
+Although wild-type and male cohorts were also analyzed, only E3FAD and E4FAD mice are included here to align with the transcriptomic analysis.

+Principal component analysis (PCA) of the log₂-transformed LFQ intensities revealed clear separation by APOE genotype but no discernible clustering by treatment (Fig 6a), indicating that LPS priming did not induce a major shift in the cortical proteome.
+Consistent with this, differential abundance analysis using limma on imputed LFQ values identified no proteins with significant changes (FDR < 0.05) between LPS and vehicle in either genotype.

+To assess concordance between transcriptomic and proteomic responses to LPS, we compared the log₂ fold changes of differentially expressed genes (DEGs) from the RNA-seq analysis to the corresponding values for their protein products (n = 7 051 matched identifiers).
+Spearman correlation coefficients were $rho$ = 0.032 (p = 0.007) for E3FAD and $rho$ = 0.013 (p = 0.028) for E4FAD (Fig 6c), indicating extremely weak correlation between mRNA and protein fold-change directions.

+Despite the lack of individually significant proteins and the low global correlation, differentially abundant proteins can be visualized in a clustered heatmap (Fig 6b).
+To determine whether pathway-level signals might emerge, we applied Camera to test KEGG Medicus Reference pathways for enrichment against the full set of log₂ fold changes.
+This approach can detect changes in pathway enrichment even when individual proteins fail to reach statistical significance by leveraging coordinated shifts across gene sets.

+After multiple-testing correction, the “TNF NFKB signaling pathway” was the only KEGG pathway significantly enriched (FDR < 0.05) in the upregulated direction for E3FAD mice treated with LPS (Fig 6d).
+This finding aligns with our transcriptomic GSEA results, which also highlighted TNF-NF-κB activation in E3FAD LPS samples.
+In the E4FAD LPS group, the pathway showed a trend toward downregulation but did not reach FDR < 0.05.
+The interaction contrast, however, met FDR < 0.25 for downregulation,  pointing to genotype-dependent changes in NF-κB signaling after LPS treatment.

+#show figure: set block(breakable: true)
+#figure(
+  caption: [Proteomic Analysis of LPS effect in E3/E4FAD \
+  #text(weight: "regular", size: 8pt)[*a.* PCA plot of proteomic data for E3FAD and E4FAD female mice in LPS and Vehicle treatment groups. *b.* Heatmap of Z-score scaled logFC of proteins with smallest nominal P values for the LPS treatment effect in both genotypes, and the interaction term which indicates those which have the biggest different treatment effect between the two genotypes.
+Rows correspond to individual samples. both Rows and Columns are ordered by heirarchical clustering. *c.* Scatter plots comparing Logfc values after LPS treatment in both genotypes in the proteomic data against the transcriptomic data.
+Only proteins/genes which could be matched between both were kept (n = 7051).
+Spearman correlation calculated (E3FAD:$rho$=0.032, p = 0.007; E4FAD:$rho$=0.013, p=0.028) *d.* Dot plot of all pathways which have a FDR < 0.25 in atleast on contrast.
+Dot coloured by direction of enrichment and dot shape corresponds to FDR values. ] ],
+  image("figs/fig6.svg")
+)
+#show figure: set block(breakable: false)

 = Discussion <discussion>